Recap of the Previous Session

 Five Basic Ways in Which We Influence Others

 The five Buddha-families can also describe five different ways of influencing others or acting, which can then reflect in five different ways in which we speak and communicate and in other areas as well.
 There are several different ways of describing these.
-As we have seen there are different approaches to the Buddha-families and, likewise, they generate slightly different descriptions of these different types of activity or speech.
+As we have seen, there are different approaches to the Buddha-families; likewise, they generate slightly different descriptions of these different types of activity or speech.
 What is important in our training here, in this context, is to realize that we can act and speak in all of these ways.
-Therefore if we want to develop ourselves and help others more, we need to develop these possibilities or talents that we have of acting and communicating in these various ways.
-And learn to use them where they are appropriate, because different situations, different people, and so on, will call for different ways of acting, different ways of speaking and so on.
+Therefore, if we want to develop ourselves and help others more, we need to develop these possibilities or talents that we have of acting and communicating in these various ways.
+We learn to use them where they are appropriate, because different situations, different people, and so on, will call for different ways of acting, different ways of speaking and so on.

 The first type of activity is pacifying action.
-This is action that calms others down.
+This is the action that calms others down.
 This could be in terms of our speech: to speak in a very soothing, calming type of manner.
-Remember, when we talk about these types of activity, we’re not talking about it exclusively from the point of view of what’s happening from our side.
-Although some people translate this term as “activity,” it’s speaking more in terms of what type of influence do we have on others.
-So of course, not only are we calm, but the point is that we have the influence on others to calm them down, to be soothing to them if they are stressed, nervous, frightened, or something like that.
+Remember, when we talk about these types of activities, we’re not talking about them exclusively from the point of view of what’s happening from our side.
+Although some people translate this term as “activity,” it’s speaking more in terms of what type of influence we have on others.
+Of course, not only are we calm, but the point is that we have the influence on others to calm them down, to be soothing to them if they are stressed, nervous, frightened, or something like that.
 That actually is the main emphasis: the influence that we have on others.
-The whole point of acting and communicating is not this Western concept – I need to express myself – where the emphasis is on me.
-The emphasis is that you communicate and act with the focus on the other person that you are communicating toward.
+The whole point of acting and communicating is not this Western concept, “I need to express myself,” where the emphasis is on me.
+The emphasis is that we communicate and act with the focus on the other person that we are communicating with.

 General Observations about These Five